crowja/aws-examples/basics-on-a-new-ec2.md

 ## To change the instance's hostname

      $ sudo vi /etc/hostname
+     [Change the entry to the new hostname]
      . . .
      $ sudo vi /etc/cloud/cloud.cfg
-     . . .

-Change the hostname by modifying the entry in /etc/hostname and change from "preserve\_hostname: false" to "preserve\_hostname: true" in /etc/cloud/cloud.cfg.
+     [Change "preserve_hostname: false" to "preserve_hostname: true"]